Tag Archives | early church

 Fount of Heaven

-“Fount of Heaven,” edited by Robert Elmer, is a book of assembled prayers from the Early Church.
+Back in February of this year, 2024, I fully read “Fount of Heaven,” edited by Robert Elmer, a book of assembled prayers from the Early Church.
 First published in 2022 by Lexam, these prayers originated from the writings of individuals within the patristic era and were written as correspondence to God for centuries.
 These writings extend from the first and second centuries AD to hundreds of years later.
 The prayers of these historical figures transcended hardships as the growth and spread of the church continued to grow across geographies of immense distance.

 So, the purpose of this book is to bring into view the written prayers of people who had a lot to say to God as acts of adoration, confession, gratitude, and intercession.
 As I read this book over months to learn more about prayer and the thoughts of people I admire, I’ve had a growing desire to develop a better prayer life with greater depth and range.
 This book was one of the ways personal development in this area became more achievable.
 This meant reading through people’s thoughts as their prayers were translated into English.
 To learn their thoughts about their convictions, concerns, confessions, and life struggles since they spoke and wrote to God authentically and reverently.